aws-samples/aws-security-hub-full-report-email/README.md

 7. CreatedAt
 8. UpdatedAt
 9. Confidence
-10. RemText
+10. RemediationText
-11. RemUrl
+11. RemediationUrl
 12. SourceUrl
-13. Compliance
+13. Compliance Status
 14. WorkflowState
 15. WorkflowStatus
 16. RecordState
 17. Processed_at
 18. Finding title
 19. Finding description
-20. severity
+20. Severity
-21. region
+21. Region
-22. account_id
+22. AccountId
-23. resource_type
+23. ResourceType
-24. resource_id
+24. ResourceId

 **Note:** That report can be extended with additional field as needed, by modifying the Lambda function.